Start a Railway Construction & Fabrication Equipment Trading Business in Dubai

 Apply for visas: Residence visas for shareholders and employees can be processed through the free zone.

-Estimated annual licence fees at Dubai South Business Hub Free Zone typically start from AED 12,000 to AED 20,000, with additional costs for visa applications, establishment cards, and office space.
+Estimated annual license fees at Dubai South Business Hub Free Zone typically start from AED 12,000 to AED 20,000, with additional costs for visa applications, establishment cards, and office space.
 It is advisable to engage a registered business setup consultant to obtain a precise cost breakdown tailored to your specific requirements.

 Licensing and Compliance Requirements